 Both blenders have no issue with grinding large amounts of nuts or seeds, such as flax or sesame, although we generally prefer our dedicated coffee grinder for those tasks.

 The Vitamix Dry Grains container appears to do a better job of grinding.
 In a shorter amount of time the flour is a little finer with a more consistent texture, and did not clump in the corners like it does with the Vitamix standard container.
-The Vitamix dry-blade is designed to produce an “opposite vortex” which evenly pushes the flour up the sides as it grinds.
+The Vitamix dry-blade is designed to produce an “opposite vortex” which evenly pushes the flour up the sides as it grinds, rather than pull ingredients down to the center.

 Conclusion: it doesn’t matter which blender you choose, no additional container or blade is required for either blender.
 If your plans include occasional grain grinding, both the Blendtec and Vitamix Standard will do a great job.
 But, if you plan on doing a significant amount of grain grinding then the Vitamix dry grains container (Vitamix Super or Vitamix Deluxe) would be a wise investment or having dedicated Blentec Fourside flour container is a good idea.